Skip to main content

 Application and significance: The embryos produced will be used to study the development and patterning of these ancient animals, providing insights into the evolutionary processes that occurred over 600 million years ago.

-Role: The student is expected to cover the objectives covered above, and become familiar with the system in order to perform experiments in embryos.
+Role: The students are expected to cover the objectives covered above, and become familiar with the system in order to perform experiments in embryos.
 The student is expected to keep an exquisite lab notebook and report to their advisors.
+The students are expected to collaborate and write protocols for the next generations.

 Day-to-day supervisor for this project: Oscar Arenas, Post-Doc